pranavbhupathiraju/Forex-Data-Discord-Bot/README.md

 # Economic Data Discord Bot

 A robust Python-based Discord bot that delivers real-time and scheduled economic/forex news alerts to your Discord server.
-Designed for trading communities with enterprise-grade reliability, comprehensive logging, and advanced alert management.
+Designed for trading communities with high reliability, comprehensive logging, and advanced alert management.

 ## Features
 - **Real-time Alerts**: 5-minute warnings and instant release notifications